setuabhi/SPringBootServices/README.md

         .andExpect(status().isOk())  // Expecting HTTP 200 OK
         .andExpect(jsonPath("$.name").value("John Doe")); since output is json and name is John Doe

+@SpringBootTest(classes = Main.class)

-@SpringBootTest(classes = Main.class):  It ensures that the entire Spring application context is started during the test, providing a real-world environment to test your application.
+    It ensures that the entire Spring application context is started during the test, providing a real-world environment to test your application.
     We can't test MockMvc without it

 Mockito:

     1.  <dependency>
             <groupId>org.springframework.boot</groupId>
             <artifactId>spring-boot-starter-test</artifactId> //It has mockito  dependency